fadamidis/matsim-tum-course/README.md

 * the `base` scenario simulates the status quo
 * the `measure` scenario includes enhancements of the cycling infrastructure

-The project starts with creating a Munich network with car and bicycle network modes.
+The project starts by creating a Munich network with car and bicycle network modes.
 Then, a synthetic population is used to generate the plans of Munich residents.

 ### Network modifications